Lothiard/dotfiles/README.md

-[!IMPORTANT]
+> [!important]
-This repo is no longer being maintained due to the fact I switched to Omarchy
+> This repo is no longer being maintained due to the fact I switched to Omarchy

 # dotfiles